deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

 I choose TOML because it looks declarative and quite readable while not suffering from typical YAML issues like sensitivity to whitespace and indentation.
 However there are many pros and cons of TOML, not least the fact that it needs an external package for serialization, unlike YAML.

-### Naming of "Haystack Project"

-Better naming is welcome.

 ### At which level to serialize?

-Pipeline and Project's TOML definitions are extremely similar.
-We might want to keep both, or we might want to take a radical stance and decide that **Pipelines cannot be serialized: only Projects can**.
+Pipeline and Application's TOML definitions are extremely similar.
+We might want to keep both, or we might want to take a radical stance and decide that **Pipelines cannot be serialized: only Applications can**.

 There are clearly pros and cons and the point surely needs further discussion.